prism-checker/prism_checker/README.md

 ## Overview

 Prism checker - short and easy-to-read browser tests with clear error messages.
-Prism checker - extensions for rspec and minitest, built on top of the SitePrism gem and uses its Page Object Model.
+Prism checker - extensions for rspec and minitest, built on top of the site_prism gem and uses its Page Object Model.

 For example, we need to test the online shop cart: